stevencch99/stevencch99.github.io/_posts/2020-02-05-easy-fixing-file-encoding-in-vim.md

 Fortunately, I've been informed that the file is encoded by Shift JIS, saved a hell lot of my time to figure out the encoding.

-**Shift JIS** (*Shift Japanese Industrial Standards, also SJIS, Shift_JIS*) is a character encoding for the Japanese language, it has been replaced by CP932 in some case for better compatibility.
+**Shift JIS** (*Shift Japanese Industrial Standards, also SJIS, Shift_JIS*) is a character encoding for the Japanese language, it has been replaced by CP932 for better compatibility in certain cases.

 According to [Vim Tips Wiki](https://vim.fandom.com/wiki/Reloading_a_file_using_a_different_encoding), one can reload a file using a different encoding if Vim was not able to detect the correct encoding.